 Can I use arborio rice?

-In a pinch, yes, but be very careful not to stir it, or you will end up with a chicken and prawn risotto.
-Paella rice is shorter and rounder.
+In a pinch, yes, but do not stir it or you will end up with a chicken and prawn risotto.
+Paella rice is shorter and absorbs more liquid without going creamy.

 Do I need a paella pan?

-No!
-Delia suggests a shallow flameproof casserole dish or a large frying pan (if the handle is ovenproof).
-The key is a wide surface area for evaporation.
+No. A shallow ovenproof casserole or large frying pan with an ovenproof handle works just as well.
+The key is a wide surface area for even evaporation.

-In classic Valencian paella, no!
-But in Delia’s u0022Catalanu0022 style and most British interpretations, chorizo adds a crucial smoky paprika oil that colors the whole dish.
+Not in classic Valencian paella, but in Catalan-style and most British versions it adds a smoky paprika oil that colours the whole dish.

 - Delia Smith Lasagne al Forno Recipe